Tomas Jack-Kurdyla

-Tomas Jack-Kurdyla (born February 27, 1996) is a Canadian professional football offensive lineman for the Calgary Stampeders of the Canadian Football League (CFL).
+Tomas Jack-Kurdyla (born February 27, 1996) is a Canadian professional football offensive lineman.
+He most recently played for the Calgary Stampeders of the Canadian Football League (CFL).
 He played college football for the Buffalo Bulls from 2016 to 2019.

 Early life

 Jack-Kurdyla grew up in Montreal, Quebec.
 At 5, He started playing football.
 He played against his eventual Edmonton teammate, Mathieu Betts.
 He attended Vanier College in Montreal.
 He worked at several jobs while growing up, including at a Provigo grocery store, AMC movie theatre, Vanier Sports Complex, as a mover and lawnmower.

 College career

 Jack-Kurdyla spent four seasons on the offensive line at Buffalo.
 As a freshman, he started eight games for the Bulls.
 Jack-Kurdyla started every game of his sophomore season and was named Academic All-MAC as well as CoSIDA Academic All-District.
 As a senior in 2019, he started 11 games at right guard.
 He helped the offensive line allow a program-low eight sacks and helped set a school record in rushing yards with 3,256.
 Jack-Kurdyla started 40 games in his college career.
 At the Buffalo pro day, Jack-Kurdyla did 18 reps of 225 pounds on the bench press and posted a 23-inch vertical leap, eight-foot, three-inch broad jump, 5.35 time in the 40-yard sprint and 4.75 shuttle.